 12 – cross border logistics – Storage Management

 If you decide to embark on cross-border e-commerce, the question of the storage of your products will very quickly arise.
-One must therefore consider whether it is essential to invest in a storage area in a CBEC zone.
+One must therefore consider whether it is essential to invest in a storage area in a Cross-border e-commerce zone.

 If your business is just starting, it is probably not necessary to immediately invest in storage space.
 Because if you are not sure of the selling opportunity of all of your products it will end in money loss.

 However, as you grow and your sales increase, the forecast of your sales will be more precise and in a concern to improve the customer experience, it is wise to use a warehouse to store your products.
 You will then offer your local consumers a faster delivery.

-13 – Is having a local partner essential for my business in China?
+13 – Is having a local partner essential for international companies in China?

 It all depends on the size of the business and goals again.
 However, the logistic management of the orders and sends can be particularly laborious if you wish to manage everything yourself. (and we can help you)

 An on-site partner can help you implement your strategy by offering you knowledge of the Chinese market.
 But also, it can offer you its engines to optimize your approach and improve your objectives.
-They are aware of changes in the laws relating to your business and how they may impact your business.
+They are aware of changes in the laws relating to your business and how they may impact your company.
 Moreover, in Chinese culture, relationships prevail over business: the “guanxi” culture.
 A good relationship between your partner and your company can only be fruitful for your business.

 However, if your company is a multinational, having the means to invest in units to manage sends and handle orders, then it is not essential to start looking for a local partner.